Frequently Asked Questions

 What costs/materials are involved if I want to teach this program in a parish or school setting?

 To run the Backpack each student will require a workbook.
 The leader will need their own workbook as well as a leader’s guide and USB for video tutorials.
 The leaders pack can be purchased as a package.
 The other materials necessary include a projector/screen or computer for video resources, art materials and balls/game supplies.
 We would also recommend some snacks for parish groups!
 In saying all of this, you can really get a Backpack group established on minimal resources as long as there is a fun, comfortable space for the group to meet.
-The Backpack team are dedicated to working with leaders with whatever materials/space/time-frame available J
+The Backpack team is dedicated to working with leaders with whatever materials/space/time-frame available.

 I have never taught before.
 Will this negatively affect the material of the program?